-- following the publication of the Company's Financial Statement for the year ending 31 December 2017 on 6 July 2018, the Oslo Stock Exchange lifted the suspension from trading on the Company's shares.
-Trading commenced on 9 July 2018; - in July 2018, Oceanteam and Diavaz started negotiations regarding the contracting structure of the DOT entities, which is still ongoing. - On 24 September 2018 Bergen City Court passed a ruling for the Company to deposit an additional NOK 3,000,000 on account of estimated investigation costs (see Section 14.2 "Related Party Transactions; Corporate Investigation-Corporate Investigation"). - entering into shareholders loan with Corinvest BV for USD 1,500,000 with a maturity date 20 December 2019 and interest of 7%. - the Second Bond Debt Conversion as specified in Section 5.2- "Second Bond Debt Conversion" converting all outstanding bonds and PIK interest into shares of the Company was completed on 19 December 2018 leaving no bonds outstanding.
+- following the publication of the Company's Financial Statement for the year ending 31 December 2018 on 6 July 2018, the Oslo Stock Exchange lifted the suspension from trading on the Company's shares.
+Trading commenced on 9 July 2018; - in July 2018, Oceanteam and Diavaz started negotiations regarding the contracting structure of the DOT entities.
+On 24 September 2018 Bergen City Court passed a ruling for the Company to deposit an additional NOK 3,000,000 on account of estimated investigation costs (see Section 14.2 "Related Party Transactions; Corporate Investigation-Corporate Investigation").

-As at the date of this Prospectus, there has been no other significant change in the financial or trading position of the group which has occurred since the end of the last financial period for which either audited financial information or interim financial information has been published.
+As at the date of this Prospectus, there has been no other significant change in the financial or trading position of the group which has occurred since the end of the last financial period for which either audited financial information or interim financial information have been published,